lexicon06/ChatroomIPs.dat-Generator/README.md

 ### Ares Not Loading Servers

-*   Verify the file was created at the correct location
+- Verify the file was created at the correct location
-*   Check that Ares Galaxy is looking in `%LOCALAPPDATA%\Ares\Data\`
+- Check that Ares Galaxy is looking in `%LOCALAPPDATA%\Ares\Data\`
-*   Ensure the file is at least 600 bytes
+- Ensure the file is at least 600 bytes (minimum requirement)

+## Technical Details

+### Minimum File Size

+Ares Galaxy requires the file to be at least 600 bytes.
+With 53 servers, the generated file is 642 bytes (6-byte header + 53 × 12-byte records), meeting this requirement.

+### IP Validation

+Ares Galaxy filters out firewalled IPs during loading.
+The script doesn't perform this validation, relying on the source JSON to provide valid IPs.

+## Error Handling

+The script handles common errors gracefully:

+- **File not found**: Clear error message if JSON file is missing
+- **Invalid JSON**: Reports JSON parsing errors with details
+- **Directory creation**: Automatically creates the Ares data directory if it doesn't exist

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This script is provided as-is for use with Ares Galaxy.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Credits

-Based on the Ares Galaxy file format specification from the CWBudde/AresGalaxy repository.
+Based on the Ares Galaxy file format specification from the [CWBudde/AresGalaxy](https://github.com/CWBudde/AresGalaxy) repository.

+## Support

+For issues, questions, or feature requests, please open an issue on the GitHub repository.

+---

+_Made for the Ares Galaxy community_